HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Sample prompt:

-‘Write a 2-minute training script on how to complete expense reports in Workday.
-The audience are new starters in finance, with no prior Workday experience.
+“Write a 2-minute training script on how to complete expense reports in Workday.
+The audience is new finance hires with no prior experience using Workday.
 The tone should be clear and supportive.
-This will be delivered by an avatar inside our LMS.’
+This will be delivered by an avatar inside our LMS.”

 Step 2: Add key talking points

-Help the AI stay accurate and focused by including a short list of what the video ought to cover
+Help the AI remain accurate and focused by adding a brief list of the key points the video should cover

 Example: